Structure of agricultural holdings and methods of agricultural production

 Poultry includes broilers, hens, turkeys, geese, ducks and other poultry.

-Table 1.
-List of livestock unit coefficients (LSU) used in Republic of Croatia, by years
+Table 1: List of livestock unit coefficients used in the Republic of Croatia, by years.

 Equidae